sharma1981/liteExchange/README.md

 | Threads & thread pool  | Pinning to CPU core, stack size, OS level priority, hyperV avoidance           |
 | Spinlocks              | You can set the spincount or enable yielding in code   			              |

-* However there are so many more that can be improved , some very obvious ones :
+* Planning to have benchmarks after completing some key performance killers / jitter sources below :

 	* Object pools : Currently no pooling for FIX message or order object instances